Skip to main content

 1. Administration menu > [Project] > Template > Template configuration, OR

-2. Click the Manage document types button in the Developer tools panel , OR
+2. Click the Manage document types button in the Developer tools panel, OR

 3. Click the Manage document types button at the top of the Navigation menu > Project > Document types page.

-2. Under the Publication types tab, click Create publication type... and enter a name using only letter, number and underscore characters.
+2. Under the Publication types tab, click Create publication type... and enter a name using only letter, number, and underscore characters:

-3. Click Create and the name displays in the table – click the icon beside it to delete it, or click the Cancel button to abandon creating the publication type.
+2. Click Create and the name displays in the table – to delete it, click the icon beside the publication name in the table.

-6. Save the publication config file.
+5. Save the publication config file.

-8. In the Publication type field, select the new type from the drop-down.
+7. In the Publication type field, select the new type from the drop-down.

-9. Save the changes.
+8. Save the changes.

 Template configuration – Publication types